 Night diving is a must for any diver wishing to experience all the thrills that you can gain underwater.
 There is, however, a way to take it to even more extremes that will have you amazed at the sheer beauty the underwater world can bring.

 If you think you have seen it all?
-Try going for a UV night dive.
+Try going for a fluo (also known as fluoro, fluorescent, glow or UV diving!), dive.
 It will take you into a world reminiscent of the night scenes in Avatar.
 You start the dive the same way you would a normal night dive.
-Getting geared up just before dusk, so that you are entering the water just as it gets dark, often you still take a normal dive light with you to start the dive off (helps you to not freak out just dropping down into the dark!).
+Getting geared up just before dusk, so that you're entering the water just as it gets dark, often you still take a normal dive light with you to start the dive off (helps you to not freak out just dropping down into the dark!).
 Switch that light off, plunge yourself into darkness and then turn on the UV light and see the eerie creatures of the reef in a whole new way as they light up with bio-fluorescence.
-A great UV Dive image!
+A great fluo dive image!

-Have you been UV diving?
+Have you been fluo diving?
 If so, post a comment and tell us about it?
-If you want to go UV diving, get in touch!
+If you want to go fluo diving, get in touch!